Skip to main content

 - Dr Dave Leal, Lecturer in Philosophy, Brasenose College, Oxford

-- Dr James Orr, McDonald Postdoctoral Fellow, Christ Church, Oxford
+- Dr Ashley Moyse, McDonald Postdoctoral Fellow, Christ Church, Oxford

-- Dr Rufus Black, Master of Ormond College, Melbourne, Australia, holds a D.Phil. in Christian Ethics from Oxford University, is a partner of McKinsey & Co. and the author of Christian Moral Realism (Oxford, 2001).
+- Professor Rufus Black is Vice-Chancellor and President of the University of Tasmania.
+He was Master of Ormond College, Melbourne, Australia, and holds a D.Phil. in Christian Ethics from Oxford University, is a partner of McKinsey & Co. and is the author of Christian Moral Realism (Oxford, 2001).

 - William Chapman, C.V.O., Director of Policy at the Tony Blair Faith Foundation and former Secretary for Appointments to the British Prime Minister.

-- Professor Robin Lovin, Cary M. Maguire University Professor of Ethics, Southern Methodist University, Dallas, Texas, Director of Research at the Center of Theological Inquiry in Princeton, New Jersey, former President of the Society of Christian Ethics, and author of Christian Realism and the New Realities (Cambridge, 2008).
+- Professor Robin Lovin, University Professor Emeritus of Ethics, Southern Methodist University, Dallas, Texas; former Director of Research at the Center of Theological Inquiry in Princeton, New Jersey; former President of the Society of Christian Ethics; and author of Christian Realism and the New Realities (Cambridge, 2008)